How Aging Changes The Breasts

-As you age, the tissue and structure of your breasts begin to change.
+Aging Changes The Breasts, the tissue, and structure of your breasts begin to change.
 This is due to differences in your reproductive hormone levels caused by the natural process of aging.
 As a result of these changes, your breasts begin to lose their firmness and fullness.

 Also with age comes an increased risk of developing growths in the breasts, such as fibroids, cysts, and cancer.
 Keep in mind that women of any age can develop these conditions.
 Give yourself regular breast self-exams to check for any growth.